strinsberg/dgsl-text-adventure-engine/docs/code/source/modules.rst

 event
 ------------------

-Event class tree as well as supporting classes and functions.
+Event base as well as supporting classes and functions.

 .. automodule:: dgsl_engine.event
    :members: